 Patients should not go to low-cost dental clinics for non-preventative services, such as having a cavity filled or a crown repaired.
 These procedures are complex and require the services of a licensed dentist.

-However, prospective patients should keep in mind that an ounce of prevention is often worth a pound of cure.
-Filings, crowns, and other dental work can be very expensive, with or without health insurance.
+However, prospective patients should remember that an ounce of prevention is often worth a pound of cure.
+Filings, crowns, and other dental work can be costly, with or without health insurance.
 But a good way to reduce the likelihood of needing such work in the future is to get regular preventative dental care in the present.
 And while millions of Americans are getting insurance through the federal marketplace as part of the Affordable Care Act, adult dental coverage is not currently included.
-As a result, it is extremely important for those struggling with limited budgets to seek dental care via low-cost dental clinics, as they provide an ideal way to maintain oral hygiene and prevent future dental problems while conserving cash.
+As a result, it is essential for those struggling with limited budgets to seek dental care via low-cost dental clinics, as they provide an ideal way to maintain oral hygiene and prevent future dental problems while conserving cash.